inmanta/inmanta-core/Readme.md

 Vagrant will set up the Inmanta server and two VMs to experiment on.
 When Vagrant is ready, you should be able to open the dashboard at http://127.0.0.1:8888.

-To get a shell on the Inmanta Server:
+To get a shell on the Inmanta server:

     vagrant ssh server